Techtonica/curriculum/javascript/javascript-6-object-literals-and-oop.md

 In this case, when the `loan` object is being created, the `Loan` class constructor has __no idea what subclass is being passed in__.
 It could be an object from the `Book` class, or it could be an object from the `AudioBook` class.
 Yet the `Loan` constructor knows that whatever object is passed in has a `calculateDueDate()` method, because *all subclasses of `Book`* will either inherit that method as is, or override it, as in the case of `AudioBook`.

 The `Loan` constructor is using the `calculateDueDate()` method polymorphically.
 It's the same method name, regardless of the subclass.
 But the behavior differs: in the case of a `Book` object, the value returned will be 3 weeks from `borrowedDate`; in the case of an `AudioBook` object, the value return will be 2 weeks from `borrowedDate`.

+### Things to Remember
+- If a property name is composed of multiple words, the convention is to use CamelCase.
+- If a property name with spaces is absolutely required, then you'll only be able to use braket notation to access it's associated value.
+You won't be able to use dot-notation.
+- Accessing the value of an Object Literal's properties with dot-notation makes the code easier to read and requires less typing.
+But bracket-notation allows for dynamic accessing, like what you do when you use a loop
+- An Object Literal's values can be any data type, but its properties can only be strings
+- Object Literals can be nested in complex ways
+- All Object Literals come with some default methods, such as `.hasOwnProperty()`
+- Never use reserved keywords for property names (like `function`, `var`, `switch`, etc.)

+### Demonstration
+Instructor demonstrates in the video walkthrough how to work with Object Literals and Class in JavaScript.

 ### Independent Practice
 Come up with an idea of a somewhat complex software application.
 Brainstorm/diagram what class hierarchies you might use when writing the application.